spyder-ide/pyls-spyder/README.md

 | `textDocument/documentSymbol` | Find code cells `# %%` and block comments `# --` |

 ## Plugin configuration options
 This plugin can be configured by using the key `pyls_spyder` when calling `workspace/didChangeConfiguration` on the pyls.
-Each configuration options is described below:
+Each configuration option is described below:

 <table>
     <thead>